ickb/proposal/README.md

 The standard deposit size makes already very easy for most users to exchange back and forth between CKB and CKB++, but naturally there are two under-served categories of users:

-- big depositors, those with a capital more than hundred times the standard deposit size.
-These users would otherwise need to spend a lot of time manually choosing the timing for each standard deposit;
+- Big depositors, those with a capital more than hundred times the standard deposit size.
+These users would otherwise need to spend a lot of time manually choosing the timing for each standard deposit.
-- small depositors, those with a capital smaller than the standard deposit size.
+- Small depositors, those with a capital smaller than the standard deposit size.
 These users would otherwise need to rely on secondary markets.

 On one side we have defined a protocol essentially by excluding ideas not compatible with NervosDAO substrate, on the other we have these very legit user needs.